IgnacioTejeraPicossi/learning-with-ai/README.md

   - AI Recommendation/Analysis
   - **Web Search (GPT-4.1 + tools, Node.js backend)** for up-to-date answers
   - **Saved Micro-lessons**: All generated micro-lessons are stored in a MongoDB database for later review, with endpoints for listing, editing, and deleting lessons
-  - **AI Career Coach**: An intelligent mentor that guides users through soft skills, leadership scenarios, and career goals via a `/career-coach` endpoint
+  - **AI Career Coach**: An intelligent mentor that guides users through soft skills, leadership scenarios, and career goals via a `/career-coach` endpoint.
+Supports multi-turn conversations by accepting and responding to conversation history.
 - Dynamic prompt handling with user input (e.g., custom micro-lesson topics)
 - Mocked AI responses if OpenAI API key is missing or invalid
 - CORS enabled for frontend-backend communication